dominikx93/analysis-adventure/README.md

+# Analysis Adventure
+My adventure in Data/Business Analytics

-# Logistic Regression with a Neural Network Mindset 🤖 3 August 2025
+## Logistic Regression with a Neural Network Mindset 🤖 3 August 2025

 As part of my deep learning journey, I built my very first model using Python and NumPy, applying logistic regression through the lens of a simple neural network.
 This hands-on project helped me understand the foundational building blocks of deep learning, such as forward and backward propagation, cost computation, and gradient descent.

 I implemented everything from scratch — no pre-built libraries like TensorFlow or PyTorch — to deepen my understanding of how neural networks actually work under the hood.

 Check out the code [here](https://github.com/dominikx93/analysis-adventure/blob/main/Logistic_Regression_with_a_Neural_Network_mindset.ipynb)👈

-# Analysis Adventure
-My adventure in Data/Business Analytics

 ## Business Data Analysis with SAS & SQL - 2 📊 14 July 2025
 For my INFS5710 course at UNSW, I analysed a real-world dataset using SAS with integrated SQL.
 This time I focused on analysis of market, products and customer segmentations to support business decision-making.